 Rooftop Mechanical features shall be set at least ten (10) feet from the edges of roofs and screened vertically from view through use of parapet walls or similar features.
-Additionally, all such features greater than five (5) feet in height shall be set a least twenty (20) feet behind front building façades.
+Additionally, all such features greater than five (5) feet in height shall be set at least twenty (20) feet behind front building façades.

-- Sec.
+Sec.
 3.22.22.
+Processes: Application procedures, plans required, Certificates of Appropriateness.

+A. Conceptual Plan Review.

-Processes: Application procedure, plans required, Certificates of Appropriateness. - A. Pre-application Review.
-Prior to application, and to minimize development-planning costs, avoid error and misinterpretation, and increase compliance, a preapplication conference between an applicant and the planning staff, including the historic preservation planner, shall be required.
-The applicant shall submit to the Director of Planning & Sustainability an architectural building plan and a site plan for the preapplication review and may submit any other information helpful to a preliminary review of the proposed development and its compliance with the regulations applicable to the district.
-After said conference is held, the Director of Planning & Sustainability shall issue a written statement to the developer stating that the preliminary review meeting for the proposed development has taken place. - B. Required Applications and Plans.
-An applicant for any development permit, building permit, sign permit or other permit required for construction or alteration of structures or sites in the district shall submit an application for certificate of compliance with the overlay zoning code on an approved form to the Director of Planning & Sustainability. - C. Historic Preservation Review.
-New construction or any material change in a building, structure, site, or work of art within the Emory Village Overlay District shall also require a Certificate of Appropriateness (COA) approved by the Historic Preservation Commission pursuant to chapter 13.5 of this Code.
-Following determination of compliance, the Director of Planning & Sustainability or designee shall forward the project to the Historic Preservation Commission for review of the application for compliance with all requirements of chapter 13.5 as well as those in the Emory Village Design Standards.
-The Director of Planning & Sustainability or designee shall consolidate all plan reviews and comments in a written submission to the Historic Preservation Commission. - D. Variances.
+Prior to application for any development permit, building permit, sign permit or other permit required for construction or alteration of the exterior of structures or sites in the district, the applicant may meet with the Director of Planning & Sustainability or his designee.
+The applicant shall provide architectural plans, site plan and other information explaining how the proposal meets the purpose, intent, and standards of this division of the Code.

+B. Required Applications and Plans.

+An applicant for any development permit, building permit, sign permit or other permit required for construction or alteration of structures or sites in the district shall submit an application for certificate of compliance with the overlay zoning code on an approved form to the Director of Planning & Sustainability.

+C. Historic Preservation Review.

+New construction or any material change in the exterior of a building, structure, site, or work of art within the Emory Village Overlay District shall also require a Certificate of Appropriateness (COA) approved by the Historic Preservation Commission pursuant to chapter 13.5 of this Code.
+The Director of Planning & Sustainability or designee shall consolidate all plan reviews and comments in a written submission to the Historic Preservation Commission.

+D. Variances.

 Applications for variance shall not require a Certificate of Appropriateness.
-The Director of Planning & Sustainability or designee shall provide all variance applications arising under chapter 14 or 27 of this Code to the Historic Preservation Commission for study and investigation within five (5) business days of receipt of the application that complies with all applicable requirements set forth in this Code.
-The Historic Preservation Commission shall issue its recommendation within forty-five (45) days receipt of the variance application.
-No application for a variance under chapter 14 or 27 shall be considered complete until such time as the Historic Preservation Commission has had an opportunity to provide its recommendation in writing.
-If no written recommendation is issued within the applicable time frame, then the Planning Commission and the zoning board of appeals shall construe the recommendation to have been for approval.
-A recommendation for approval or denial of a variance by the Historic Preservation Commission shall not be binding on the zoning board of appeals or the Planning Commission. - E. Subdivision Sketch Plat Approvals.
+The Director of Planning & Sustainability or designee shall provide all variance applications arising under chapter 14 or 27 of this Code to the Historic Preservation Commission for study and investigation within five (5) business days of receipt of the application.
+The Historic Preservation Commission shall issue its recommendation within forty-five (45) days of receipt of the variance application.
+No application for a variance under chapter 14 or 27 shall be considered complete until such time as the Historic Preservation Commission has had the opportunity to provide its recommendation in writing.
+If no written recommendation is issued within the applicable time frame, then the Planning Commission and the Zoning Board of Appeals shall construe the recommendation to be for approval.
+A recommendation for approval or denial of a variance by the Historic Preservation Commission shall not be binding on the Zoning Board of Appeals or the Planning Commission.

+E. Sketch Plats.

 Sketch plat approval from the Planning Commission shall not require a Certificate of Appropriateness.
-The Director of Planning & Sustainability or designee shall provide all sketch plats arising under chapter 14 of this Code to the Historic Preservation Commission for study and investigation within five (5)
+The Director of Planning & Sustainability or designee shall provide all sketch plats arising under chapter 14 of this Code to the Historic Preservation

-business days of receipt of the application and sketch plat.
+Commission for study and investigation within five (5) business days of receipt of the application.
 The Historic Preservation Commission shall issue its recommendation within thirty-five (35) days of the official acceptance of the application and sketch plat.
 No application for sketch plat approval shall be considered by the Planning Commission until such time as the Historic Preservation Commission has had an opportunity to provide its recommendation in writing.
-If no written recommendation is issued within the applicable time frame, then the Planning Commission shall construe the recommendation to have been for approval.
+If no written recommendation is issued within the applicable time frame, then the Planning Commission shall construe the recommendation to be for approval.
 A recommendation for approval or denial of a sketch plat by the Historic Preservation Commission shall not be binding on the Planning Commission.